AhmadShayan1112/DiReCT---AI-Powered-Medical-Assistant/README.md

 - Integration with electronic health record (EHR) systems
 - Enhanced visualization of medical conditions
 - Expanded multilingual support
-- Mobile application development
 - Integration with wearable health devices

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---

 Built with ❤️ for better healthcare